esumit/metric-apis/README.md

 #### Metric APIs
-A conceptual metric logging and reporting service that sums metrics by time window for the most recent collection time.
+MetricAPIs is a conceptual logging and reporting service that aggregates metrics by time window based on the most recent collection period.
+This service offers two key metric endpoints: posting metric data for a specified metric key and retrieving the sum of metric values for a specified metric key.

 #### Demo Recording